RelationalAI/rai-sdk-javascript/README.md

 ## License

-The RelationalAI Software Development Kit for Javascript is licensed under the Apache License 2.0.
+The RelationalAI Software Development Kit for JavaScript is licensed under the Apache License 2.0.
 See: https://github.com/RelationalAI/rai-sdk-javascript/blob/master/LICENSE